delabassee/java-lab/lab7-record.md

 } else sendError(response, 400, "getAll - no speaker found!?");
 ```

-If you now test the endpoint, you will get the shorter speaker representation (see right colunmn below).
+If you now test the endpoint, you will get the shorter speaker representation (see the right column below).

 ![](./images/lab7-1.png " ")

 📝 Make sure to update all `SpeakerService.java` methods for the new `SpeakerSummary` record.
-As an additional exercice, try to create differents Records.
+As an additional exercise, try to create different Records.

 ## Wrap-up

-In this exercice, you have used Records.
+In this exercise, you have used Records.

 Records allow to easily and quickly create immutable data aggregates.
 Records are currently in a preview feature in JDK 15 (second preview round) and are slated to be made final and permanent in Java 16, in March 2021.